Modeling the Milky Way Circumnuclear Disk: Rosettes and Rings: Introduction

 \section{Introduction}

 The inner few parsecs of the Milky Way Galactic Center (GC) present a complex environment.
-At the center, there is a $\sim4\times10^{6}\,M_\odot$ supermassive black hole (SMBH), Sagittarius A* (Sgr~A*) \citep{Gravity2019, Do2019}, which is surrounded by two dominant structures: the circumnuclear disk/ring (CND) and the nuclear star cluster (NSC).
-The CND is a ring of dense molecular gas and dust, with a mass of $\sim10^{4}{-}10^{6}\,M_\odot$ \citep{James2021, Hsieh2018, Tsuboi_2018, Requena-Torres2012, Lau2013, Liu2013,Oka_2011, Etxaluze2011}.
-It is the largest reservoir of molecular gas in the inner few parsecs of the Galactic Center and is thus the most important source for supplying molecular gas to the nucleus.
-Moreover, the CND may be a potential site for star formation \citep{morris_1996_review, Yusef_zadeh_2008b}.
-Therefore, understanding its dynamics is crucial for Galactic Center studies.
-The NSC is centered on Sgr~A* and extends approximately beyond 10 pc in radius \citep{Jackson_1993, scoville_2005, Montero-Castaño_2009}.
-Within 2 pc, its enclosed mass is equal to about half that of the black hole \citep{Chatzopoulos_2015, schodel_2018_II} (Figure~\ref{fig:enclosed_mass}).
+At the center, there is a $\sim4\times10^{6}\,M_\odot$ supermassive black hole (SMBH), Sagittarius A* (Sgr~A*; \cite{Gravity2019, Do2019}), which is surrounded by two dominant structures: the circumnuclear disk/ring (CND) and the nuclear star cluster (NSC).
+The CND is a ring of dense molecular gas and dust, which extends from $\sim0.5\,$pc to $\sim3\,$pc and has a mass of $\sim10^{4}{-}10^{6}\,M_\odot$ \citep{scoville_2005, Etxaluze2011, Oka_2011, Requena-Torres2012, Lau2013, Liu2013, Hsieh2018, Tsuboi_2018, James2021}.
+As the largest reservoir of molecular gas in the inner few parsecs of the Galactic Center, it is the most important source for supplying molecular gas to the central $0.5\,$pc and for regulating the multiphase accretion flow around Sgr~A* \citep{Montero-Castaño_2009, Liu_2012, Moser_2017, Hsieh_2019}.
+Moreover, the disk may be a potential site or source for star formation \citep{morris_1996_review, Yusef_zadeh_2008b}.
+Therefore, understanding the dynamics of the CND is crucial for advancing Galactic Center studies.
+The NSC is centered on Sgr~A* and extends approximately beyond 10\,pc in radius \citep{schodel_2014_review}.
+Within 2\,pc, its enclosed mass is equal to about half that of the black hole \citep{Chatzopoulos_2015, schodel_2018_II} (Figure~\ref{fig:enclosed_mass}).
 The gravitational potential of the NSC is thus expected to affect the dynamics of the CND.

-Previous studies find that the CND is rotating about Sgr~A* with velocities in the range of $110{-}140\,\mathrm{km\,s^{-1}}$, has an inclination of $i = 50\degree{-}75\degree$ relative to the plane of the sky, and its projected major axis admits a position angle (PA) of $25\degree{-}30\degree$ east of north (see \cite{Ferriere_2012} and references therein).
-The CND is commonly modeled by assuming that its gas is moving on one (or a few) dominant circular orbits under the influence of the SMBH mass combined with that of the enclosed stellar cluster \citep{Oka_2011, Hsieh_2017, Goicoechea_2018}.
+Previous studies find that the CND rotates about Sgr~A* at a velocity of $\sim110\,\mathrm{km\,s^{-1}}$, is inclined by $i = 50\degree{-}75\degree$ relative to the plane of the sky, its projected major axis has a position angle (PA) of $25\degree{-}30\degree$ east of north, and its plane of rotation at a projected radius of $1.7$\,pc is tilted by $5\degree$ relative to the Galactic plane \citep{Genzel_1989, Genzel_2010, Ferriere_2012}.
+The CND is commonly modeled by assuming that its gas is moving on one (or a few) dominant circular orbit(s) under the influence of the SMBH mass combined with that of the enclosed stellar cluster \citep{Oka_2011, SW_2014, Hsieh_2017, Goicoechea_2018, Tsuboi_2018}.
 The radius of such a ring is chosen to be either the distance where the disk's emission is close to its maximum value or the radius of the orbit that best fits the prominent components of the CND.

 Here, we present the first comprehensive study of the CND that models its rotation using both a circular disk and non-Keplerian rosette orbits.
 The rosettes are non-circular orbits in the combined SMBH and NSC potential that exhibit apsidal precession.
 We test all our models against an observational velocity map of the CND \citep{Hsieh_2021}.
 For every model, we create a mock-observational velocity map using the same beam parameters as the observations.
 We then evaluate models based on their deviation from the observed velocities and their spatial coverage of the CND's on-sky area.
 The combined number of models we consider in this work is $\sim3.3\times10^{5}$, making it the most extensive modeling study of the CND to date.